bilal-fazlani/bson-json-to-csv/README.md

 }
 ```

-Each top level object results into one csv row.
+Each top level object results into an individual csv row.
 The above file will generate a csv with a header and two csv records

 ```csv
 .name,.location.city,.location.country,.tags[1],.location,.tags[0],.tags[2]